 Outside of the US the BSI ISO27001 certification is widely recognized and respected, large cloud providers such as Microsoft, Google and Salesforce have all adopted this standard as the cloud services force the globalization of standards.
 The ISO27001 standards are however fairly generic and therefore does not focus on the areas of security that are critical to the cloud computing providers.

-Recognizing this and in response to business concerns the Cloud Security Alliance (CSA), a not for profit organization with a mission to promote best practice in cloud computing, created the Cloud Control Matrix (CCM).
+Recognizing this and in response to business concerns the Cloud Security Alliance (CSA), a not for profit organization with a mission to promote best practices in cloud computing, created the Cloud Control Matrix (CCM).
 The CCM specifies common controls which are relevant for cloud security.

 In partnership with CSA, the BSI has developed CSA STAR Certification, a new scheme developed to address specific issues relating to cloud security as an enhancement to ISO27001.

-A provider will firstly have to have achieved the ISO27001 providing the reassurance that the provider has the correct policies and controls in place to operate as a professional business to the highest standards with the controls and accountability demanded by any CIO considering entrusting their data to an external company.
-The additional CSA STAR Certification demonstrates that the Cloud Service Providers information security defenses are robust and they have addressed the specific issues critical to cloud security.
+A provider will first have to have achieved the ISO27001 providing the reassurance that the provider has the correct policies and controls in place to operate as a professional business to the highest standards with the controls and accountability demanded by any CIO considering entrusting their data to an external company.
+The additional CSA STAR Certification demonstrates that the Cloud Service Providers information security defences are robust and they have addressed the specific issues critical to cloud security.

 This new scheme will promote greater transparency and allow Cloud Service Providers to give their stakeholders confidence that they have the necessary controls in place to secure the data they hold.

 It is becoming more widely excepted that this new scheme, as an extension of the providers standard ISO 27001 Information Security Management system, will be used by customers to underpin service level agreements (SLA’s) and contractual terms.
-Additionally the CSA STAR Certification is achieved in a Gold, Silver and Bronze rating to provide a greater understanding of the level of security measures that are in place.
+Additionally, the CSA STAR Certification is achieved in a Gold, Silver and Bronze rating to provide a greater understanding of the level of security measures that are in place.